Royal Air Force in World War II: Accommodation

 The permanent airfields of the pre-war period consisted of well-built brick buildings for officers' messes and living quarters.
 The buildings were either centrally heated or had coal-fired boilers.
 The airfields usually consisted of three runways of different lengths (approx. 1,300 m, 1,400 m and 1,800 m), which intersected in the shape of a triangle.
-The ends of the runways were connected by a wide, well-built runway, along which there were ten to fifteen lay-bys where the aircraft were distributed and, in suitable weather, minor repairs that did not require a hangar could be carried out.
+The ends of the runways were connected by a wide, well-built taxiway, along which there were ten to fifteen lay-bys where the aircraft were distributed and, in suitable weather, minor repairs that did not require a hangar could be carried out.
 Each hangar was centrally heated and had rest and training rooms as well as changing rooms for the crew.
 The medical facilities consisted of a one- or two-storey infirmary, which was also centrally heated.
 Recreational and sports accommodation was included in the planning and built as part of the airfield buildings.
 Pitches were laid out for rugby, soccer and tennis.
 Many air bases had sports halls, which further increased the range of sports on offer.

 The shelters that were built during the war often consisted of simple, pragmatic buildings.
 Many RAF pilots and ground personnel lived in Nissen huts, semi-circular barracks made of corrugated iron, which could be erected quickly and cheaply.
 These huts provided space for several people and were often spartanly furnished, with simple camp beds, wooden tables and stoves for heating.
 Most of these huts had no running water, simple sanitary facilities and a poor power supply.
 In addition to the Nissen huts, there were also larger communal accommodations, such as dormitories, which were intended for ground personnel.
 The infrastructure on the bases was designed for efficiency.
 In addition to sleeping facilities, there were canteens, officers' messes, classrooms, infirmaries and recreational facilities.
 Officers were accommodated in separate quarters, which were often better equipped, for example in permanent buildings or officers' barracks.
 On some bases, higher-ranking officers were billeted in nearby country houses or manor houses that had been requisitioned by the RAF.